JamesIves/amp-validator-slack-bot/README.md

 ```
 # Validates an AMP document, accepts either a regular page with a valid `amphtml` meta tag, or an amp document.
 @bot validate <url>

+# Validates all articles returned from the Chartbeat API.
+This only works if an endpoint enviroment variable is provided.
+@bot chartbeat validate

+# Returns the results of the last time the Chartbeat validator ran.
+@bot chartbeat last
 ```

 ## This is a WIP